Financial Aid Questions & AnswersThe links below will take you to the appropriate section within this page.

 Since financial need is determined based on the family's gross annual income for the previous year, your circumstances might have changed.
 If you, your spouse, or your parent(s) income has recently decreased or you have special financial circumstances that were not reflected on your FAFSA, we may be able to recalculate your financial need based on your family's projected gross income for the current tax year.
 Students who find themselves in this situation should complete the Reduction in Family Income form and submit all the required documentation, or contact your financial aid counselor if you have questions.

 Is there aid available for summer session?back to top

 Yes.
 Limited funding is available.
 Students must enroll first for summer courses before a determination of aid eligibility is determined.
 A processed FAFSA for the previous academic year must be on file with the college and all requested documents must be received.
-Please note: Bookstore advances are available in summer on a limited basis to Pell Grant eligible students only.
+Please note: Book advances are available in summer on a limited basis to Pell Grant eligible students only.

 Can financial aid help me buy my books?back to top

 Yes, financial aid can help you pay for the cost of books and supplies if you have more financial aid than your billed charges of tuition and fees.
 The amount of financial aid in excess of your billed charges is called a credit balance.
-Book store advances in the amount of your credit balance are available at the start of the fall, spring and nonstandard term semesters.
+Book advances in the amount of your credit balance are available at the start of the fall, spring and nonstandard term semesters.

 Can part time students receive financial aid?back to top

 Yes, however, a student must be enrolled on at least a half-time basis to be eligible to receive student loans.
 Some Massachusetts grants and the federal Pell Grant program can be awarded to students who are less than half time.